greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/dml.html.md

     DELETE FROM t WHERE c1 > 10;
     ```

 -   Split `UPDATE`.
-For the Postgres Planner, the `UPDATE` command updates a distribution key.
+For the Postgres-based planner, the `UPDATE` command updates a distribution key.

     ```
     UPDATE t SET c = c + 1; -- c is a distribution key